 Water fasting may not be safe for everyone.

 Fasting deprives the body of the fuel it needs, so expect to feel tired and low on energy.
 A lack of food can also make people feel dizzy, weak, or nauseous, and if these symptoms are particularly bad, it is important to eat something.

 Getting plenty of rest, sitting down, and avoiding intense exercise can help to conserve energy.
-It is normal to feel irritable or tired from lack of food, but if someone begins to feel disorientated or confused while fasting, they should seek medical advice.
+It is natural to feel irritable or tired from lack of food.
+However, if someone begins to feel disorientated or confused while fasting, they should seek medical advice.

 Water fasting may have various health benefits.
 Some believe it can aid in weight loss, stress and inflammation reduction, and hormone modulation.
 People also believe it may aid in longevity.
 However, more research is needed on exactly how fasting affects the body.

 Water fasting may not be safe for everyone.
 Children, older adults, and people with conditions, such as eating disorders, should not participate in fasting.
 Anyone who is considering fasting should speak with a healthcare professional first.